MERTON PARK STUDIOS

 "In the face of a welter of lies," and I might add, of red herrings, Campbell produces his case.
 We're told one late vital piece of info as the proof is forthcoming when Miss Shepherd produces that size five shoe.

-The best scene in a very static film is when Campbell and Harvey search the girls' locker room and have some fun delving into the girls' bags (shoebags that is).
+Best scene in a static film is Campbell and Harvey searching the girls' locker room delving into the girls' bags (shoebags that is).
 Crumpets!

 Merton Park Menu